Shaswat2001/Motion_planning_of_Robots/README.md

-# Motion Planning Algorithms for Robots using ROS and Turtlebot
+# Motion Planning Algorithms for Non Holonomic Robots using ROS and Turtlebot

 ## Overview
-This repository implements different motion planning algorithms like Heuristic and Incremental Search based and Sampling based algorithms using ROS and Gazebo.
+This repository implements different motion planning algorithms for non holonomic robots using ROS.
+All the algorithms are tested using turtlebot in Gazebo.

+## Non Holonomic Robot

+In the previous project, holonomic robot behaviour was implemented wherein the robot could move sideways.
+The vehicles (cars, mobile robots etc) are modelled as non-holonomic robots where a neighbour coordinate along a trajectory given the position and orientation is expressed as -

+$$ dx = (radius/2.0)*(u_L+u_R)*cos(initial_theta)*dt $$

 ## Project Structure